-- 60. Boards necessarily and appropriately receive the company's legal advice.
+- 64. Confidential communications between lawyers and their clients for the purpose of providing or obtaining legal advice and confidential communications between lawyers and their clients and third parties for the purposes of actual or anticipated litigation are privileged.
+They are normally not admissible in evidence and documents containing those communications are not ordinarily discoverable in legal proceedings. - 65.
+Boards necessarily and appropriately receive the company's legal advice.
 In many cases, it may be enough simply to note in the minutes that the board considered relevant legal advice when making a decision.
 However, privilege will not ordinarily be lost by recording the advice received in the minutes.
-Nevertheless, caution and judgment should be exercised in determining the degree of detail of any privileged information that is necessary to include in the minutes. - 61.
+Nevertheless, caution and judgment should be exercised in determining the degree of detail of any privileged information that is necessary to include in the minutes. - 66.
 One of the ways in which privilege can be lost is if the communication or advice, or part of it, ceases to be confidential to its intended recipients.
-In particular, if the gist or conclusion of legal advice is disclosed beyond the board and other intended recipients, privilege over the entire advice may be lost. - 62.
-For example, in one case17 a board paper was disclosed in discovery to the opposing party.
-The board paper contained a statement that 'Our legal advice is that the risk of damages being awarded ... is low'.
-Sackville J held that by disclosing the conclusion of the legal advice to the opposing party, privilege had been waived in the entire legal advice which was therefore also required to be discovered.
-The waiver came about because of the voluntary disclosure of the gist or conclusion of the legal advice. - 63.
-It is good practice to identify clearly any privileged information in the minutes and preferably to include privileged information in an appendix or attachment rather than in the main body of the minutes.
-This will assist in identifying privileged information in any later discovery process and mitigate the risk of disclosing privileged information in a way that might waive privilege.
-Minutes containing privileged information should not be disclosed to third parties without first taking legal advice to ensure that privilege in the information is not inadvertently lost.
+In particular, if the gist or conclusion of legal advice is disclosed beyond the board and other intended recipients, privilege over the entire advice may be lost. - 67.
+For example, in one case19 a board paper was disclosed in discovery to the opposing party.
+The board paper contained a statement that "Our legal advice is that the risk of damages being awarded ... is low".
+Sackville J held that by disclosing the conclusion of the legal